valory-xyz/open-autonomy/docs/get_started.md

 <figcaption>Result of the execution the second period of the Hello World {{agent_service}}</figcaption>
 </figure>

-As a summary, find below an image which shows the main components of an agent and a skill presented in this section.
-Of course, this is not a complete picture of what is inside the agent, but it should give a good idea of what are the main elements that play a role in an {{agent_service}}.
+As a summary, find below an image which shows the main components of the agent and the skill related to the Hello World {{agent_service}} presented in this overview.
+Of course, this is by no means the complete picture of what is inside an agent, but it should give a good intuition of what are the main elements that play a role in any {{agent_service}} and how they interact.

 <figure markdown>
 ![](./images/hello_world_agent_internal.svg)